Riesling, a grape variety that's maligned by some but celebrated by those in the know, celebrates its birthday today.

 Priestly claimed that science promoted the "security and happiness of mankind" - which he definitely did through the invention of soda water - what else would we use in our John Collins?

 The bystander effect is a phenomenon whereby, the more witnesses are present as something bad happens, the longer each individual takes to do something about it.
 Why?
-Partly because each concludes that as other people are doing nothing about it, there's clearly not a problem.
+Because each concludes that as other people are doing nothing about it, there's clearly not a problem; or because each concluded that other people were already doing something about it.

 According to (inaccurate) reports at the time, at least 38 witnesses saw or heard part of one or the other attack - yet not one intervened.
 Psychological researchers investigated, and the bystander effect was born.